tlfvincent/ml-resources/README.md

 - [luminol](https://github.com/linkedin/luminol) - a lightweight python library for time series data analysis.
 The two major functionalities it supports are anomaly detection and correlation.
 The documentation for this library can be found [here](https://github.com/linkedin/luminol).
 - [Prophet](https://github.com/facebook/prophet) - a library for forecasting time series data based on an additive model where non-linear trends are fit with yearly, weekly, and daily seasonality, plus holiday effects.
 The documentation for this library can be found [here](https://facebook.github.io/prophet/).
 - [sktime](https://github.com/alan-turing-institute/sktime) - provides an easy-to-use, flexible and modular open-source framework for a wide range of time series machine learning tasks.
 The documentation for this library can be found [here](https://www.sktime.org/en/stable/).
+- [statsforecast](https://github.com/Nixtla/statsforecast) - lightning fast forecasting with statistical and econometric models.
+The documentation for this library can be found [here](https://nixtla.github.io/statsforecast/#lightning-fast-forecasting-with-statistical-and-econometric-mode).
 - [tsfresh](https://github.com/blue-yonder/tsfresh) - automates the extraction of relevant features from time series data.
+The documentation for this library can be found [here](https://tsfresh.readthedocs.io/en/latest/text/introduction.html).
-The documentation for this library can be found [here](https://tsfresh.readthedocs.io/en/latest/text/introduction.html)
+- [pyts](https://github.com/johannfaouzi/pyts) - a Python package dedicated to time series classification.
+It aims to make time series classification easily accessible by providing preprocessing and utility tools, and implementations of several time series classification algorithms.
+The documentation for this library can be found [here](https://pyts.readthedocs.io/en/stable/).

 ### Survival Analysis